 Introduction

-- Welcome to the introduction of Module 2 of the Catalytic Capital Training
+Welcome to module 2 of the Catalytic Capital Course

 Defining Catalytic Capital